-Until relatively recently, technical analysis generally had a bad reputation, consisting as it did largely of statistically-dubious patterns based on small samples, wishful thinking, and gurus whose fortunes were based more on the sale of books than on trading stock.
+Until relatively recently, technical analysis generally had a bad reputation, consisting as it did largely of statistically dubious patterns based on small samples, wishful thinking, and gurus whose fortunes were based more on the sale of books than on trading stock.
 With the increase in computing power in the 1980s, the situation changed, and "programmed trading systems" can now process sufficiently large amounts of information to generate profits (and periodically throw the market into chaos) working solely with information endogenous to the market itself.
 The increased information processing capacity in the 1990s in contrast to that available in the 1970s may have a similar effect on event data analysis.

-Because of the labor-intensive character of human event coding, the primitive statistical methods available at the time, and institutional factors (Daly & Andriole 1980; Andriole &

-Hopple 1984; Laurance 1990), the event-based early warning research was largely discontinued during the 1980s.
+Because of the labor-intensive character of human event coding, the primitive statistical methods available at the time, and institutional factors ([20]; [4]; [52]), the event-based early warning research was largely discontinued during the 1980s.
 Nonetheless, a small set of dynamic modeling efforts continued.
-These employed increasingly-advanced econometric time-series methods that modeled an interval-level measure of events as an autoregressive time series with disturbances.
-Goldstein & Freeman (1990) provide a book-length example of this approach; Ward (1982), Dixon (1986), Ward & Rajmaira (1992), Lebovic (1994) and Goldstein and Pevehouse (1996) illustrate the continued development of dynamic models of events, although these studies generally used event data to explore political interactions rather than for forecasting.
+These employed increasingly advanced econometric time-series methods that modeled an interval-level measure of events as an autoregressive time series with disturbances.
+[32] provides a book-length example of this approach; [78, 23, 76, 53, 33] illustrate the continued development of dynamic models of events, although these studies generally used event data to explore political interactions rather than for forecasting.